-Jamo arrives at USM with a strong coaching background following an outstanding pitching career at the University of Maine.
-In her first season as the Greely High School head coach last spring, Jamo amassed a 16-3 overall record and led Greely to an appearance in the Class B Western Maine Championship.
+Jamo arrived at USM with a strong coaching background following an outstanding pitching career at the University of Maine.
+As the Greely High School head coach in 2012, Jamo amassed a 16-3 overall record and led Greely to an appearance in the Class B Western Maine Championship.
 Jamo also served as the Huskies’ pitching coach in the spring of 2012 on a part-time basis.
 Utilizing her in-depth pitching knowledge, Jamo continues to serve as the Pitching Coordinator at The Edge Academy in Portland, Maine – a position she has held since 2011.
 In this capacity, Jamo has overseen the pitching development for seven highly competitive Maine Thunder ASA teams.
 Jamo also has three years experience as an assistant coach and pitching coach at Division II Merrimack College.
 While at Merrimack, Jamo assisted in all phases of coaching and was responsible for administering game-day decision of starters and relievers.

 A two-time (2005, 2006) all-conference first team and an all-rookie team (2003) selection while at UMaine, Jamo finished her decorated career with the Black Bears as their all-time leader in strikeouts and wins in a season (2006).
 Helping lead the Black Bears to the 2004 America East conference championship, Jamo was named to the all-tournament team – a feat she repeated in 2005.